MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 1. Have a solid, dynamic SDL that allows for early engagement with developer teams and rightsizing of approach.
 1. Apply threat modeling in a targeted way.
 Don't apply threat modeling to all features, but tactically to complex or critical features.
 Do apply it regularly instead as part of a top-down product review.
-1. Apply threat modeling early (as with all security requirements), when there is still opportunity to change the design.
+1. Apply threat modeling early (as with all security requirements), when there's still opportunity to change the design.
 Also, threat models serve as an input to other processes, such as attack surface reduction or designing for security (see below).
 Threat models that are done later are at best "surveys" for pen test (penetration testing) or areas that need security testing such as fuzzing.
 After creating a baseline threat model early, plan to iterate on it as the attack surface changes.
 1. Use asset inventory and compliance to appropriately track what makes up a product, and track security artifacts (including threat models) along with the assets they apply to.
 This enables better automated risk assessment and focusing of security efforts on the specific components or features that change.
 1. **In Azure**, the Microsoft Threat Modeling Tool was updated in 2022 for Azure development.
 For more information, see [Microsoft Threat Modeling Tool overview - Azure](/azure/security/develop/threat-modeling-tool)